Analysis: Enforcing rules in air zone will stretch China's air force and navy

 "Once you enter our territorial airspace we can shoot you down," he said.
 "But beforehand I would have warned you: if you don't report and enter our territorial airspace, we would take drastic measures."

-A Defense Ministry spokesman would not confirm to Reuters whether China's interception aircraft would be armed as they patrolled the zone, however.
+A Defence Ministry spokesman would not confirm to Reuters whether China's interception aircraft would be armed as they patrolled the zone, however.

 "For unidentified or threatening flying objects in the (zone), the Chinese side will, according to different situations, take timely identification, surveillance ... and control measures to deal with it," the spokesman said.